 “While nobody will refute the importance of constant communication to successful project management, once a project is underway it's easy to miss times to meet with the team or provide updates to key stakeholders,” says Bob Drainville, president of time tracking app maker Timesheet Mobile.

 “Establishing the right foundation for regular meetings, who will attend these meetings and who else needs to be involved will help keep things on track."
 Drainville also emphasizes the importance of having the right number of people involved because "too many people can bog things down, as people may feel they need to comment at every turn.”

 “Many solid project management tools, like Asana or Trello, have great visual representations of the status of [a] project,” says Kean Graham, founder & CEO of ad optimization companyMonetizeMore.
 To help keep projects on track, “it's important to use these tools to know where the project is, to make sure it is on pace to complete by the deadline and to identify opportunities for additional efficiency [or spot problems].”

 Additionally, “project documentation should be updated weekly,” says Cerila Gailliard, a certified project management professional and consultant.
 “If something of importance comes up [e.g., a change in task or scope or deadline], the PM should update the documentation within 24 hours.
 This will give everyone on the project accurate information [about] the project.”

-Mistake #8: Failure to adjust course when things go wrong
+Not Able to Adjust with Changes when things go wrong

 As every project manager knows, sometimes, despite your best efforts, things go wrong or the project fails.
 And “the fear of failure can sometimes lead a project manager to an exercise of futility in trying to salvage a doomed project,” says Brandon Evans, CTO of project portfolio management software provider Changepoint.